Explore Maine Farms

 Russell Libby

-Russell Libby: Libby is a homestead farmer, poet, and deep-thinker—and since 1995, the executive director of the Maine Organic Farmers and Gardeners Association (MOFGA), a national leader in the organic foods movement.
+Russell Libby: Libby was a homestead farmer, poet, and deep-thinker—and from 1995 to 2012, the executive director of the Maine Organic Farmers and Gardeners Association (MOFGA), a national leader in the organic foods movement.
 Russell Libby passed away in late 2012, a few months after this photo was taken.
 He was a founder of MFT, and served on our board from 1999 until last fall.
 He guided and supported us in so many ways.
 He is sorely missed.

 Stew Smith